Coriander (Coriandrum sativum) is an important spice crop that belongs to the family Apiaceae.

 18-20 kilograms per hectare- under Rainfed conditions

-Mostly coriander is grown as rabi season crop.
-However, round the year its cultivation is possible.
+Mostly coriander is grown as a winter crop.
+However, one can cultivate all around the year.

 Recommended spacing for coriander cultivation is20 – 30 cm between rows and 15 cm between plants.

-First weeding should be carried out after 30 days of sowing.
+First weed removal should be carried out after 30 days of sowing.

 Add 10 tonnes of farmyard manure per hectare during the last plowing.